-Enter a descriptive name e.g. MediaR\Gamma for the new rule then click Finish button.
+Enter a descriptive name e.g. MediaR\Windstream for the new rule and then click Finish button.

-When the RTP changes in event of the call is in progress, the Avaya SBCE interprets this as an anomaly and an alert will be created in the Incidents Log.
+In the event of the RTP change, the ASBCE interprets this as an anomaly and an alert will be created in the Incidents Log.
 Disabling Media Anomaly Detection could prevent the RTP Injection Attack alerts from being created in the log when the audio attributes change.